Congratulations on being accepted to Windsor Law. You’re on your way to achieving your dreams.

 Additional information about tuition will be provided in your information package that will be sent out by e-mail in August.

 We understand the financial challenges that a student faces when pursuing a legal education and our generous scholarship and bursary program offers assistance to students with financial need.
 In addition to awards based on financial need, we offer several awards that recognize students who demonstrate good citizenship and academic excellence.
-During the 2018-2019 academic year, students received just over $2 million in funding with the average eligible student receiving $6,100 (not including OSAP and similar plans).
+During the 2019-20 academic year, students received just over $3 million in funding.
 Levels of funding vary from year to year.

 Windsor Law has also partnered with Scotiabank to offer enhancements to their Scotia Professional Student Plan, including increased borrowing limits and preferential repayment terms.
 As the program is administered only out of Windsor’s Main Branch of Scotiabank, I encourage you to speak with Elaine Genyn, Professional Banking Advisor, by phone at 519-973-5396 or by email: Elaine.firstname.lastname@example.org to determine how this program can help you fund your legal education at Windsor Law.